 - It is a firm, very supportive mattress, which means the Awara should be a great choice for heavier sleepers or those who just need some extra support.

-- The Awara should be a good option for back and stomach sleepers, because the latex and coils offer a good amount of support.
+- The Awara should be a good option for back sleepers because the latex and coils offer a good amount of support.

 - This could be a good mattress for hot sleepers, because the coils allow for airflow and the latex is naturally cooling.

 - The latex and high-grade coils are both very durable, which means the Awara should be a good long-term investment.

 - The Awara is a bouncy mattress that responds quickly to pressure, so it should be very easy to move around on the mattress and switch positions.

 - This natural latex hybrid is a good choice for those who want to avoid potentially harmful chemicals in their mattress.